 Welcome to Rise Women’s Legal Centre!
 We are a community legal centre based in Vancouver, British Columbia, serving individuals who self-identify as women.
-Our services are open and inclusive, regardless of age, place of origin, race, culture, religion, sexual orientation, nationality or ability, including those women who support themselves by selling or trading sex.
+Our services are open and inclusive, regardless of age, place of origin, race, culture, religion, sexual orientation, gender identity, nationality or ability, including those women who support themselves by selling or trading sex.

 Rise welcomed its first clients on May 24, 2016 as the first new legal clinic in BC offering representation services since the 1980s.